robseb/rsyocto/doc/guides/6_newFPGAconf.md

 [back](5_Streamline.md)

-#  	Developing a new FPGA configuration
+#  	Developing a new FPGA configuration with Intel Quartus Prime

+This guide describes how to design a new FPGA configuration with a custom *Intel Quartus Prime* project.
+That configuration can be written during boot or on runtime by Linux.
+For each board the used default configuration and a version with a *Intel NIOS II Soft-Core processor* inside this repository are available.
+The Quartus Prime Project with the *Intel NIOS II Soft-Core processor* is connected via the *FPGA2HPS*-Bridge to the Hard-IP of the HPS.
+This allows to use Hard-IP components, such as CAN with the *NIOS II*.

+## Getting started with Intel Quartus Prime

+  * Instal *Intel Quartus Prime* (18.1 or newer)
+  * A step-by-step guide how to install Intel Quartus Prime on Linux is [available here](https://github.com/robseb/NIOSII_EclipseCompProject#i-installment-of-intel-quartus-prime-191-and-201-with-nios-ii-support) (Of cause NIOS II support is only for a NIOS II Project required)

+  * **Use a demo project**
+      * Clone the *Intel Quartus Prime* archive file (*.qar*) from this repository for your project
+      * Start *Intel Quartus Prime* and choose `Project/Archive Project` to select the archive file
+      * Start the Compilation of the *Quartus Prime* project
+  * **Design your own FPGA configuration file**
+      * I wrote a [guide](https://github.com/robseb/HPS2FPGAmapping) to show in steps how to design a custom *Quartus Prime* project and how to use FPGA I/O with the HPS and Linux

 *rsYocto* allows with the layer `meta-rstools` to change the FPGA configuration with a single Linux command.
 That was shown in chapter 2 with:
   ````bash
       FPGA-writeConfig  -f gpiConf.rbf
   ````

-   **The required steps to generate right configuration files with a Quartus Prime Project are:**
+ ## Steps to generate the FPGA configuration files with a Quartus Prime Project
+  **Note: The new build system can do these steps automatically!**

    1. **for the Arria 10:**
-      * Be sure that "**Enables the HPS early release of HPS IO**"  in the Quartus Prime- and HPS- Settings is enabled
+      * Be sure that "**Enables the HPS early release of HPS IO**" is enabled in the Quartus Prime- and HPS- Settings
-           * Parts the configuration in a peripheral- and the core- configuration
+           * To split the configuration in a peripheral- and core- configuration
            * This allows to hold for example the memory configuration of the HPS during FPGA configuration changes
            * For more information please visit the [Intel Arria 10 documentation](https://www.intel.com/content/www/us/en/programmable/documentation/mzh1527115949958.html) page
               ![Alt text](Arria10Conf.jpg?raw=true "Quartus config for Arria 10")
-      * Execute following EDS-Shell command:
+      * Execute the following EDS-Shell command:
         ````bash
           quartus_cpf -c --hps -o bitstream_compression=on rsHAN.sof socfpga.rbf
         ````